 Org stipends will be paid once all of your contributor projects have concluded.

-For orgs with a Mentor attending the GSoC 2023 Mentor Summit, a payment will be made shortly after the Mentor Summit for their travel stipend.
+For orgs with a Mentor attending the GSoC 2024 Mentor Summit, a payment will be made shortly after the Mentor Summit for any applicable travel stipends.

 Org Admins are responsible for addressing any major conflicts among participants in your org.
 This can include conflicts between GSoC contributors, between mentors, or between GSoC contributors and mentors.
 Sometimes mentors who are mentoring the same GSoC contributor disagree on what the GSoC contributor should be working on or if they should pass or fail.
 You need to adjudicate this.
 This is why you must make it very clear how mentors and contributors can contact your Org Admins.